 As a multifunctional environment, the open kitchen in particular offers the opportunity to gather your life in one place, and to have an overview and to pursue several activities at the same time.
 For example, if guests are busy in the living room, the cook is not alone in the kitchen.

 If, on the other hand, you prefer a less present workplace or a quiet place of retreat, you might consider a semi-open kitchen, in addition to a clear spatial separation.
 Here, partitions and half-walls, permanent or temporary room dividers and kitchen islands can provide the necessary division.
 With the possibilities of modern kitchen planning, individual room concepts can be created that fit people and their daily needs down to the last detail.
-Start your digital consultation or visit a SieMatic studio near you.
+Visit a SieMatic studio near you.